 Share up-to-date industry news and trends

-By keeping up to date with industry news, we can zero into trending conversations that are taking place in the moment.
+By keeping up to date with industry news, we can zero in plug into trending conversations that are taking place in the moment.
 It’s called news hijacking.
 Sign up for a news curation service or share stories found via a social media monitoring tool to remain relevant.
 By asking questions about the article, we can gain insight into what our audience thinks about a particular topic and increase brand engagement at the same time.
 Moreover, sharing our own thoughts enables us to flex our muscles and demonstrate our expertise, thus confirming our position in the market.

 - What’s the most insightful article you’ve read this week?